rives-io/riv/docs/getting-started.md

 so there is no need to render every game frames at all, with this option the game is fast forwarded until it ends.

-When executing the above command, the output should be something similar to:
+When executing the above command, the output should have something similar to:
 ```
 [RIVEMU] Outcard:
 JSON{"score":23193,"level":2,"berries":4,"frames":407,"deaths":1,"finished":true}
 ```

-Notice in the outcard, we can see the amount of deaths, frames and berries for this *tape*.
-In RIVES for instance this information can be used to create an application of tournaments.

 An *outcard* in case of Antcopter is a JSON with a list of scores, but really could be any kind of file, like an image, or a state for saving the game.

+Notice in this outcard, we can see the amount of deaths, frames and berries for this *tape*.
+In RIVES for instance this information can be used to create a applications that uses this information in smart contracts.

 ## Verifying tape outcards